mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 Three URL tracking parameters are auto-populated as an example when you create a message preset.
 You can edit these and add up to 10 tracking parameters using the **[!UICONTROL Add new parameter]** button.

-To configure a URL tracking parameter, you can directly enter the desired values in the **[!UICONTROL Name]** and **[!UICONTROL Value]** fields, or choose from a list of predefined values by navigating to the following objects:
+To configure a URL tracking parameter, you can directly enter the desired values in the **[!UICONTROL Name]** and **[!UICONTROL Value]** fields.

+You can also choose from a list of predefined values by navigating to the following objects:
 * Journey attributes: **Source id**, **Source name**, **Source version id**
 * Action attributes: **Action id**, **Action name**
 * Offer decisioning attributes: **Offer id**, **Offer name**